RBraga-droid/RBraga-droid/README.md

 ## Objective

 After 6 years of univeristy and passionate learning in every IT field, I'm now committed to start my career in cybersecurity, always ready to learn and to share my experiences.
-I'm specifically aiming to join a Security Operations Center (SOC) or a somewhat similar position where I could put my skills and interests in play.
+I'm specifically aiming to join positions where I could put my practical skills and interests in play.

 Please don't mind the mess, this is still work in progress...